 4) The Certificate of Adoption

 You’ll then need to have these forms signed by a notary public.
-Once you have all of the required forms, you’ll need to file them with the circuit clerk in the county where you live.
+Once you have all the required forms, you’ll need to file them with the circuit clerk in the county where you live.

 Once the forms have been filed, the court will set a hearing date.
 At the hearing, you’ll need to present the court with evidence that you’re fit to be the child’s parent and that the adoption is in the child’s best interests.

 After the hearing, the court will issue an order granting the adoption.
-Once the order is finalized, you’ll be the child’s legal parent and will have all of the rights and responsibilities that come with that status.
+Once the order is finalized, you’ll be the child’s legal parent and will have all the rights and responsibilities that come with that status.